Coinbase vs. Coinbase Advanced - Which Version Best Fits Your Needs?

 - Open the Coinbase app and log in

-- Start trading with advanced tools using your existing funds
+- Trade using your existing funds at lower fees

 Key Things to Know

-- Your login, funds, and security settings remain the same.
+- Your login, funds, and security settings remain identical across both interfaces.

-- No extra fees for moving funds—your balance is shared across both platforms.
+- No transfer fees — your balance is shared across both platforms.

 Coinbase vs Coinbase Advanced: Detailed Comparison